 Some rental management companies choose to set up two accounts – one established as an operating trust account and one to serve as a tenant security deposit trust account.
 This often is a recommended practice so you don’t accidentally spend the security deposit funds.

 These trust accounts are separate from any business checking or savings account you open to manage your property management company income and expenses.
 Again, keep all these accounts and funds separate to avoid commingling funds.
-A good property management software will be your biggest support in helping you with those bookkeeping tasks and compliance.
+A good property management software, like Rentec Direct, will be your biggest support in helping you with those bookkeeping tasks and compliance.

 Questions to Ask Your Banker About Trust Accounts